 The Defense’s Case

-Most states require that the final verdict reached by a jury in a criminal trial be unanimous.
-A jury that cannot reach a unanimous verdict is known as a hung jury.
-If the jury hangs, the judge has no choice but to dismiss the case.
-If the case is dismissed because of a hung jury, the prosecutor has the option to retry the case in front of a new jury.
-If however, the jury finds the defendant not guilty, then the same government cannot try the person again for the same charges.
-This prohibition against trying a person twice for the same offense is known as double jeopardy.
-The Fifth Amendment prohibition against double jeopardy does not, however, prohibit the person from being sued in civil court, or being charged with the offense by another government entity, such as another state or the federal government.
+In criminal trials, most states require that the final verdict reached by the jury be unanimous.
+A hung jury occurs when the jury is unable to reach a unanimous verdict.
+In this case, the judge has no choice but to dismiss the case.
+If the case is dismissed due to a hung jury, the prosecutor may choose to retry the case in front of a new jury.
+However, suppose the jury finds the defendant not guilty.
+In that case, the government cannot try the person again for the same charges due to the protection against double jeopardy provided by the Fifth Amendment.

 The Jury Decision in Capital Cases

-The death penalty is such a serious punishment that those faced with it are given certain extra procedural safeguards.
-In capital cases, the trial is said to be bifurcated, or split into two parts.
-The first part of the trial requires the jury to determine guilt or innocence, and the second part of the trial asks jurors to determine if the person deserves to be executed for his (or very rarely her) crimes.
-In such bifurcated proceedings, the proceedings move to the penalty phase only after a guilty verdict has been reached.
-During the penalty phase, the jurors hear about aggravating circumstances and mitigating circumstances.
-Aggravating circumstances are things that make the crime more offensive to the public, such as when the victim of a murder is a child or a police officer.
-Mitigating circumstances, on the other hand, are things that make the defendant less culpable for his or her crimes.
-If the jury cannot unanimously agree on the death penalty, then most jurisdictions have legislation that provides for an automatic life sentence.
+The penalty phase is only reached after a guilty verdict is reached.
+During this phase, jurors hear about both aggravating and mitigating circumstances related to the case.
+Aggravating circumstances are factors that make the crime more heinous or offensive to the public, such as the victim being a child or a law enforcement officer.
+On the other hand, mitigating circumstances make the defendant less culpable for their actions.
+If the jury cannot unanimously agree on the death penalty, most jurisdictions have laws that provide for an automatic life sentence.

 The Posttrial Process